kanso/bootstrap/README.md

 ### 2.0.1-kanso.2

-Attaching images and js files by default now, so just reference them from your template and less code, instead of copying files.
-Update your sprite path as shown in the Icons section above.
+Attaching images and js files by default now.
+You may have to adjust your less code to your sprite path as shown in the Icons section.

 ### 2.0.1-kanso.1